 For a workflow to be effective, people need to take responsibility for their tasks and make sure they’re done within the deadline.

-Letting tasks build up because you got sidetracked with other – most important – tasks, that can be seen as a bigger priority as what you’re working on can end up creating an even bigger problem.
+Letting tasks build up because you got sidetracked with other more important tasks, that can be seen as a bigger priority as what you’re working on– that can end up creating an even bigger problem.

-Limit your work in progress and follow the tip right above: learn to say no.
+Limit your work-in-progress queue and follow the tip right above: learn to say no.

-Using a workflow management system, such as Pipefy, to simplify and automate the tasks that can in fact be simplified and automated can boost your productivity in ways you’ve never imagined.
+Using a workflow management system, such as Pipefy, to simplify and automate all possible tasks can boost your productivity in ways you’ve never imagined.
 Investing in a system that allows you to manage your workflows properly and intelligently is crucial to success.

 Handling your processes, tasks and documents gives people a lot more opportunities to collaborate with their colleagues, eliminating most of the waiting time commonly associated with traditional document workflows.